RayKlefstad/ICS45c/README.md

 ![](docs/submit_files.png)

-Then you will drag and drop the `hw0` folder that you created in the [Directory Structure](#directory-structure) section above.
-DO NOT `zip` this folder, and make sure your `hw0` folder is exactly the same as described above.
-Failure to do so will likely result in a 0 for the assignment until you fix it.
+You will then drag and drop only the files you have changed for that assignment.
+For example, in homework 0 you will be changing the `main.cpp` file, so you would drag and drop that file.
+Then press the submit button!

 ## CMake